navillasa/biolingual-app/README.md

 ![screenshot of desktop display](images/readme-materials/flag-symptom-desktop.png)

-BioLingual is an interactive anatomy map that translates the names of body parts and commonly associated symptoms using ApiMedic and the Google Translate API.<br>
+BioLingual is an interactive anatomy map that translates the names of body parts and commonly associated symptoms using ApiMedic and the Google Translate API.

-Users can click or tap an area of the body on our main body display in order to read a translation of that body part in another language of their choice.<br>
+Users can click or tap an area of the body on our main body display in order to read a translation of that body part in another language of their choice.

 We believe a future version of BioLingual could help facilitate communication between patients and healthcare providers who do not speak the same language.

 ## Authors